 The purpose of this blog is to provide a source of business, tax, and accounting information.
-English is chosen language to ensure coverage for Danish and non-Danish readers.
+English is the chosen language to ensure coverage for Danish and non-Danish readers.

 Disclaimer of liability